notiz-dev/notiz/content/blog/build-and-publish-your-first-github-action.md

 The template Action is a simple script that receives an input string and outputs a hello world like greeting.
 (E.g. input `World` ➡ output `Hello World`).
 See how the `actions/core` api is being used to receive the value of the `my_input` input and to set the resulting string as an output.
-Also, the `setFailed` can be called to set the running workflow as failed and stop the execution.
+Also, `setFailed` can be called to set the running workflow as failed and stop the execution.
 [API Documentation](https://www.npmjs.com/package/@actions/core)

 Most toolkit and CI/CD operations involve async operations so your `run` function will most likely be async.